This is my personal Doxygen cheatsheet: Its initial (and primary) purpose is to be a compact help on this topic for myself.

 Normally a section is valid until a blank line or the start of another section is encountered;

-but there are also exceptions to the first rule (blank line); the @details
+but there are also exceptions to the first rule (blank line); the @details section for example can consist

 of multiple paragraphs (that are separated by a blank line, see below).